Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/README.rst

     - from model_tools.regular_modeltools import ModelTools_RegularGrid
         - manage the model structure and real world coordinates to model coordinates
 - No Dummy packages provided
+    - kslcore
+        - an internal package used to ensure consistant access to our computational resources (google drive, NAS, etc.) across multiple machines
     - from rushton_model.rushton import Rushton
         - land surface recharge model
     - from run_managers.beopest_manager import BeopestManager